 Find the top 22 Machine Learning Books for beginners and advanced Machine Learning Professionals here!

 You get a free hour and decide to watch a movie.
 After a long search of half an hour, you end up switching off the TV and losing interest altogether!
-Does that happen with you?
+Does that happen to you?
 But not anymore!
 Because Netflix these days recommends the top movies and web series that are trending around you.
 Thanks to Machine Learning!

 So, which web series is on your hit list today?
 Of course, you need not bookmark(as you would need to do this page) or save any titles again as they naturally come up on your recently watched list!